 “My lord!”
 Marrok looked appalled.

 The young man and woman looked perplexed.
 It was foolish, the Count knew.
 Perhaps even childish.
 Granting three wishes, as if this were like every other story in his godforsaken book.
 But he was intrigued.
-He wanted to see what the youths would ask with those three wishes and if he could get Miss Redley to stop looking at him with anger or fear.
+He wanted to see what the youth would ask with those three wishes and if he could get Miss Redley to stop looking at him with anger or fear.

 “MASTER,” Lambegus sounded proud.
 “HONORABLE, GENEROUS MASTER.
 FROM THIS PERHAPS AN UNDERSTANDING CAN BE FORMED.
 WE SHALL BE ABLE TO HAVE COMMUNION AFTER ALL.”